This article has been updated. It was originally published on 5 October 2020

-Listen to an interview with Robert Aziz, BDO’s Global Head of Tax, on the role Tax has played in response to the COVID-19 crisis and on what BDO’s Global Tax Outlook 2020 research tells us about the challenges tax and finance leaders face beyond today.
+Listen to an interview with Robert Aziz, BDO’s Global Head of Tax, on the role Tax played in response to the COVID-19 crisis and on what BDO’s Global Tax Outlook 2020 research tells us about the challenges tax and finance leaders face beyond today.

 Cash and tax